FormidableLabs/requirepack/README.md

 [Webpack][webpack] + [RequireJS][requirejs] shared library interoperability!

+Webpack and RequireJS both have facilities for sharing libraries across entry points.
+Unfortunately, if loading **both** RequireJS and Webpack entry points on the same page, the applications cannot natively use the **same** shared library.

+RequirePack bridges this gap by providing an interopability layer to allow a Webpack-generated shared library to be consumaed by RequireJS entry points.

 ### Getting Started

 ```sh
 $ npm install --save requirepack
 ```

-### Shared Libraries Primer
+### Shared Libraries Deep Dive

-Webpack and RequireJS both have facilities for sharing libraries across entry points.

-Let's create a very simple example using AMD:
+Going a little deeper, let's create a very simple example using AMD:

 ```js
 // foo.js